 When we relegate our underserved students (or any student, really) to a narrow, repetitive, and routines-based education that does little in the way of preparing them for their lives and futures we have lowered our expectations for them.
 In my book, there is no greater moral failure for us as professional educators.

 Your charge as Jeffco educators is clear – transform the student experience by transforming the student task.
-To the extent that gets and keeps your school off the state shame lists (which is based on these tests), great.
+To the extent that gets and keeps your school off the state shame lists (which are based on these tests), great.
 We need to do that to keep regulators out of our hair so we can do the important work that needs to be done.

 However, let us not lose sight of the main thing – an authentic learning experience that genuinely prepares our community’s young people for their future.